gauravfodekar/NodeJSNotes/README.md

 By following these steps, you can use Passport to implement authentication and authorization in your Node.js and Express application.
 Remember to adapt the code and strategies to your specific authentication and authorization requirements.
 Passport provides flexibility to accommodate various authentication methods and use cases.

-64 #how can we create custom middleware and use it?
+64. # how can we create custom middleware and use it?
 Creating custom middleware in Express.js allows you to add functionality or processing to the request-response cycle.
 Custom middleware functions are defined as functions that take three parameters: `req` (request object), `res` (response object), and `next` (a function to pass control to the next middleware in the stack).
 Here's how to create and use custom middleware in Express:

 1. **Create a Custom Middleware Function**: